Caesar-bit/Vault-of-legacy/README.md

 ### Translations endpoint

 Localization files live under `server/Resources/Translations`.
 Each language is a JSON file (e.g. `en.json`).
 The API exposes `/api/translations/{lang}` to fetch the key/value pairs for a given language.

+### API listing endpoint

+Authenticated users can retrieve a list of available API routes via `/api/info/routes`.
+Each entry contains the HTTP method and path, which is useful for building dynamic API documentation in the frontend.